fantuz/QR-Rechnung/README.md

 ## Overview
 Simple wrapper-script which enables every Swiss company or individual - generating valid QR-invoice using public Postfinance API.

-Check all of the Creditor and Debitor mandatory parameters, along with few optional/dynamic ones (i.e. the amount of the invoice itself).

 The process of generating QR-invoice via Swiss Postfinance service has to follow one of the different paths described below, in order to end up with a valid payment request (replacing old pink/yellow BVR).
 Here the tracked cases:
  - [x] payment to CREDITOR with an AMOUNT and a specific DEBITOR
  - [x] payment to CREDITOR with an AMOUNT but no specific DEBITOR information